 - When you get the Companion Pass we’d LOVE to see a photo of you on your first Companion Pass flight together.
 Share it over on our Facebook wall and we can inspire even more award travelers!

 - Track Your Applications: Use Google sheets or Excel to track your credit card applications.
 The sheet should include columns for: Application date, date to hit the minimum spend, points you will earn, if can you add an extra card holder (for an extra points), benefits of the card, a screen-shot of offer you are applied for (very important!), and the offer code where applicable.

-- Prosper.com/Daily: This free online tool is the best way to keep track of your bank accounts and credit card charges.
-Enter all your credit cards and bank accounts into Prosper Mobile App.
-Yes, that sounds scary, but Prosper is easily one of the most secure and valuable tools when trying to keep your credit score high, reduce any pesky fees or interest charges, and make sure that nothing fraudulent is getting charged to your accounts.
+- Mint.com: This free online tool is the best way to keep track of your bank accounts and credit card charges.
+Enter all your credit cards and bank accounts and it will keep an eye on all your purchases.
+Yes, that sounds scary, but Mint.com is easily one of the most secure and valuable tools when trying to keep your credit score high, reduce any pesky fees or interest charges, and make sure that nothing fraudulent is getting charged to your accounts.

 - Mind Your Deadlines: Before you reach the minimum spend deadline call your credit card company and confirm everything is on track to earn your points.